 Spinal stenosis is a very common condition characterized by a narrowing in your spinal canal.
 While many people develop some degree of stenosis as they age, for an unlucky few, stenosis can lead to chronic and debilitating pain.
-AZ Pain Solutions is staffed by interventional pain management specialists who understand the nature of spinal stenosis and how best to treat it.
+Arizona Pain Relief Treatment Center is staffed by interventional pain management specialists who understand the nature of spinal stenosis and how best to treat it.
 If you’re in the Deer Valley, Phoenix area and you’d like relief from spinal stenosis pain, call or book an appointment online.

 Spinal stenosis is a broad diagnosis that describes a narrowing of your spinal canal.
 The narrowing leads to compression and irritation of your nerves, which can lead to pain.
 Stenosis generally occurs in your low back, sometimes creating sciatica, or in your cervical spine (your neck).